METALS-Stimulus expectations strengthen industrial metals

 DATA: Clues to the health of the Chinese economy will emerge on Saturday with the release trade data for January and February.

-A Reuters survey showed that analysts expect China’s exports and imports to have fallen because the coronavirus has disrupted supply chains.
+A Reuters survery showed that analysts expect China’s exports and imports to have fallen because the coronavirus has disrupted supply chains.

 “Ripple effects on global supply chains are likely to continue to grow at a rate dependent on the scope and rate of any recovery,” Citi analysts said in a note.